abzebiane/Generalized_mi_KSPSVM/README.md

 ## Reference

 M. Avolio and A. Fuduli, "A kernelized semiproximal support vector machine for multiple instance learning," *Optimization Letters*, 18, 635–649, 2024.

+The datasets were originally introduced in:
+S. Andrews, I. Tsochantaridis, and T. Hofmann, "Support vector machines for multiple-instance learning," *Advances in Neural Information Processing Systems*, 2003.